MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/New-AzureRmBackupProtectionPolicy.md

 ```

 ## DESCRIPTION
-The **New-AzureRmBackupProtectionPolicy** cmdlet creates an azure_2 Backup policy as an APS object.
+The **New-AzureRmBackupProtectionPolicy** cmdlet creates an Azure Backup policy as an APS object.

 A backup policy defines when and how often Backup backs up an item.
 The Enable-AzureRmBackupProtection cmdlet uses a backup policy.